|

 That evening, shortly before the opera is to begin, Phil Childers and his girlfriend Kitty

 slip in through the backstage entrance.
-They are turned away by Kelly as they try to explain to him that they need to see
+They are turned away by Kelly as they try to explain to him that they need to

-Mme.
+see Mme.
 Lilli.
 As Chan and Regan arrive, Lilli's husband Whitely and Enrico are arguing over Lilli.

-Meanwhile, in the
+Meanwhile,

+on stage.
 Gravelle then menaces Enrico, who, along with Lilli, had locked him in the burning theater years ago.
-Soon, it is a masked

-Gravelle rather than Barelli who joins Lilli on stage for their duet.
-Lilli recognizes Gravelle's voice and collapses after
+Soon, it is a masked Gravelle rather than Barelli who joins Lilli on stage for their duet.
+Lilli recognizes Gravelle's

-he leaves the stage.
+voice and collapses after he leaves the stage.

-After Whitely carries Lilli off, the others rush to Enrico's room, only to find that he has been
+After Whitely carries Lilli off, the others rush to Enrico's room,

-stabbed.
-While the others search for Gravelle, Phil enters Lilli's room and finds that she is dead.
-At this moment, Whitely
+only to find that he has been stabbed.
+While the others search for Gravelle, Phil enters Lilli's room and finds that

-returns and has Childers arrested.
-When Chan questions Phil and Kitty, they tell him that Kitty is Lilli's daughter from her
+she is dead.
+At this moment, Whitely returns and has Childers arrested.
+When Chan questions Phil and Kitty, they

-previous marriage to Gravelle and that Lilli had refused to acknowledge Kitty in order to keep her past a secret.
-The young
+tell him that Kitty is Lilli's daughter from her previous marriage to Gravelle and that Lilli had refused to acknowledge Kitty

-lovers were there to ask for Lillis permission to marry, as Kitty is underage.
-Gravelle, who did not recognize Kitty, is stunned
+in order to keep her past a secret.
+The young lovers were there to ask for Lillis permission to marry, as Kitty is underage.

-as he overhears from a hiding place.
+Gravelle, who did not recognize Kitty, is stunned as he overhears from a hiding place.

-Later, as Phil goes to see Regan, leaving Kitty alone, Gravelle comes in.
-He
+Later, as Phil goes to

-gently questions her and plays a song on the piano, hoping that she will recognize the melody and remember him.
-Kitty does
+see Regan, leaving Kitty alone, Gravelle comes in.
+He gently questions her and plays a song on the piano, hoping that

-not remember him, and faints from fright.
-Chan enters, and, after Gravelle tells him about Lilli and Enrico's attempt to kill
+and, after Gravelle tells him about Lilli and Enrico's attempt to kill him, Chan flatters him into singing on stage again

 CONCLUSION: